akhansen/fink-octave-scripts/Readme.md

 This package consists of the following scripts:

 * **octave-forge-patch.sh**:
-This is the master script, generated at install time from **octave-forge-patch.sh.in** by substituting in the Fink prefix.
+This is the master build script, generated at install time from **octave-forge-patch.sh.in** by substituting in the Fink prefix.
 This script generates shell and Octave compile, install, post-install, and pre-remove scripts for each OF package at build time from templates installed by _this_ package.
 The post-install and pre-remove scripts are needed